Crosscare: Youth Justice Worker / Youth Worker

 Nature & Scope:

-Crosscare, the Social Support Agency of the Dublin Archdiocese, has a full-time post for a Youth Justice Worker in the Garda Youth Diversion Project in the Dundrum area.
+Crosscare, the Social Support Agency of the Dublin Archdiocese, has a full-time post for a Youth Justice Worker in the Youth Diversion Project in the Ballymun area.

-The project staff are employed by Crosscare as Youth Justice Workers/Youth Workers and will operate out of Dundrum Youth Service under the day to day supervision of the Youth Service Manager.
+Project staff are employed by Crosscare as a Youth Justice Worker and will operate from Ballymun under the day to day supervision of the Team Leader.
 All Crosscare staff are expected to work under Crosscare policies and guidelines.
 The staff member will also work to a Project Committee.

 Full-time contract 37.5 hours per week.